Elmedin Rama

-Elmedin Rama (born 25 March 2005) is a professional footballer who plays as a centre-forward for Sellier & Bellot Vlašim, on loan from Slavia Prague B. A former youth international for Kosovo, he played for the under-19 team in a pair of matches before switching to play for the Albania national under-21 team.
+Elmedin Rama (born 25 March 2005) is a professional footballer who plays as a centre-forward for I liga club Arka Gdynia.
+A former youth international for Kosovo, he played for the under-19 team before switching to play for the Albania under-21s.

 Career

 Trepça

 Rama is a product of the Trepça academy.
 He debuted for the senior team in 2023.
-His first goal came on the 12 March 2023 against Vëllaznimi.
+His first goal came on 12 March 2023 against Vëllaznimi.

 Pardubice

-On the 19 January 2025 he was loaned to Pardubice of the Czech First League.
+On 19 January 2025, he was loaned to Pardubice of the Czech First League.

+Arka Gdynia

+On 10 July 2026, Rama signed a one-year contract with I liga club Arka Gdynia with an option to extend.